slougue1/Databases-Analysis/R/Compute_Demographics/README.md

-graphics.pptx are the output after making the changes bellow
+graphics.pptx are the output after making the changes bellow.
+PS: Open raw

 demographics.R execute the following